-Syracuse Urban Renewal Agency (SURA) was incorporated in 1962 and operates under a four-member board (SURA Board) consisting of the elected Mayor of the City of Syracuse, the President of the Common Council, the Commissioner of Finance of the City of Syracuse and the City Commissioner of Neighborhood & Business Development.
+Syracuse Urban Renewal Agency (SURA) was incorporated in 1962 and operates under a three-member board (SURA Board) consisting of the elected Mayor of the City of Syracuse, the President of the Common Council and the Commissioner of Finance of the City of Syracuse.
 SURA is a public benefit corporation that receives local capital grant funds for the redevelopment of land in the City of Syracuse, New York.
 SURA is a blended component unit of the City of Syracuse, New York (the City) and is accounted for as a nonmajor special revenue governmental fund.
 Under a cooperation agreement between SURA and the City, the City provides SURA assistance in the form of administrative, personnel, legal and fiscal services in order to carry out urban renewal projects.